lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 ## Part 4: Create a smart credential scanner

 For this last decorator, we are going to inject another security tool in the pipeline, but only if the tool is not already present in the workflow.
-Furthermore, we will need to do more than injecting command lines.
+Furthermore, we will need to do more than inject command lines.

 > Important: This extension is private and not listed on the public Azure DevOps marketplace.
 Don't look for it.
 Nevertheless, I choose it because it matches perfectly what I'm willing to show.